cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

     ```

 ### Managing Remote Tasks

-A `RemoteTask` is a specialized form of task ran on workers with serverless coprocesses.
+With a `RemoteTask`, rather than sending the executable to run at a worker,
+Work Queue simply sends the name of a function.
+This function is executed by a
+coprocesses at the worker (i.e., in a serverless fashion).
+For short running
+tasks, this may avoid initialization overheads, as the coprocess (e.g. a python
+interpreter and its modules) is only initialized once, rather than every time
-To start a worker with a serverless coprocess, refer to the next section about running workers.
+per function.
+To start a worker with a serverless coprocess, refer to the next
+section about running workers.

 Defining a `RemoteTask` involves specifying the name of the python function to execute,
 as well as the name of the coprocess that contains that function.